dashpresshq/archaea/docs/intro.md

 ## What
 Building admin apps is mostly a chore for developers and we tend to find the easiest way to build them, sometimes delegating it to the juniors of the teams

-Hadmean sets up your admin interface literally as fast as you can type your DB credentials and `npx hadmean@latest`
+Hadmean sets up your admin interface as fast as you can type your DB credentials and `npx hadmean@latest`

 It is a no-code tool that gives you the reigns when your requirements are very unique.
 So it is highly customizable.